Respiratory Syncytial Virus (RSV) Vaccination

 Go to the NHS website for more information: https://www.nhs.uk/conditions/respiratory-syncytial-virus-rsv/

-We are currently sending letters to all those eligible to have their RSV Vaccination, those aged 75 -79.
+We are currently sending letters to all those eligible to have their RSV Vaccination, those aged 80 or over who haven't had the vaccine before.

 North Somerset